-- EH 400 Creative Writing.
-3 Semester Hours. - Study and practice in the art and skills of creative writing--poetry, prose, and drama. - EH 401 Speech: Conflict Management.
+EH 400 Creative Writing.
 3 Semester Hours.

+Study and practice in the art and skills of creative writing--poetry, prose, and drama.

+EH 401 Speech: Conflict Management.
+3 Semester Hours.
 (Will satisfy general speech requirement.
 Will not satisfy literature requirement.)
 (Offered Fall and Summer.)
 A course in interpersonal communication, and group dynamics.
-Emphasis on conflict, resolution, problem solving and mediation. - EH 405 Playwrighting.
+Emphasis on conflict, resolution, problem solving and mediation.

+EH 405 Playwriting.
 3 Semester Hours.
 (Offered Fall and Summer.)

-This course is a study and practice in the art and skills of playwrighting.
+This course is a study and practice in the art and skills of playwriting.
 The student will learn to write plays by writing plays.

 - EH 413 Composition for Teachers.
 3 Semester Hours.
 (For prospective teachers only.
 Will not satisfy literature or general composition requirements.)
 A study of essential features of composition writing and evaluation.
 Product-centered as well as process-centered techniques will be examined. - EH 414 History of the English Language.
 3 Semester Hours.
 (Will not satisfy literature or composition requirements.)
 (Offered Spring and Summer.)
 The development of American English from early and medieval British beginnings to the current linguistic standards and variations.
 Designed to increase ease of use, vocabulary, and appreciation of the English language.
-Analytical writing required. - EH 416 Interpreting the Text.
+Analytical writing required.

+EH 416 Interpreting the Text.
 3 Semester Hours.
 (Also listed as RE 416.)
 (Offered Spring and Summer.)

 An examination of various ancient, historical, and literary methods of interpreting literature covering the range from ancient ways of reading texts to current poststructuralist approaches.
-Even though primary emphasis will center on religious texts, there will be considerable attention given to issues and methods that emerged from the realms of the social sciences, literature, and philosophy. - EH 425 Shakespeare.
+Even though primary emphasis will center on religious texts, there will be considerable attention given to issues and methods that emerged from the realms of the social sciences, literature, and philosophy.

+EH 425 Shakespeare.
 3 Semester Hours.
 (Offered Fall and Summer.)

-Designed to provide familiarization with the range of Shakespeare's work as well as close critical appreciation of certain sonnets and plays. - EH 431 Poetry and Poetics.
+Designed to provide familiarization with the range of Shakespeare's work as well as close critical appreciation of certain sonnets and plays.

+EH 431 Poetry and Poetics.
 3 Semester Hours.
 Prerequisite: Two composition courses and one literature course.
 (Offered Fall and Spring.)
 A critical study of the major poems in English and American literature with an emphasis on language, forms, themes, poetic theory, analysis, interpretation, and explication.
-Oral and written analysis. - EH 433 Fiction.
+Oral and written analysis.

+EH 433 Fiction.
 3 Semester Hours.
 (Offered Fall and Spring.)

 Study of a wide range of fiction.
 Study is designed both to increase enjoyment of fiction and to develop analytical and evaluative reading skills.
-Both oral and written response required. - EH 440 African-American Studies.
+Both oral and written response required.

+EH 440 African-American Studies.
 3 Semester Hours.
 (Offered Spring.)

 A study of the major works of African-American writers from the 1700's to the present day.
-Includes the history of the African-American culture with an emphasis on literature related to the civil rights movement: 1865-1965. - EH 441 Special Topics in English.
+Includes the history of the African-American culture with an emphasis on literature related to the civil rights movement: 1865-1965.

+EH 441 Special Topics in English.
 1 Semester Hour.
 Prerequisite: Consent of instructor.

-To be offered on occasion of student demand or need. - EH 442 Special Topics in English.
+EH 442 Special Topics in English.
 2 Semester Hours.
 Prerequisite: Consent of instructor.

-To be offered on occasion of student demand or need. - EH 443 Special Topics in English.
+EH 443 Special Topics in English.
 3 Semester Hours.
 Prerequisite: Consent of instructor.

-To be offered on occasion of student demand or need. - EH 450 Renaissance Literature 1550-1680.
+EH 450 Renaissance Literature 1550-1680.
 3 Semester Hours.